Court: Ex-federal immigration lawyer can be sued for forgery

 Jonathan M. Love was assistant chief counsel for U.S. Immigration and Customs Enforcement in Seattle in 2009, when he forged a document purporting to show that Mexican immigrant Ignacio Lanuza had voluntarily agreed to be deported in 2000.

-SEATTLE (AP) — A U.S. appeals court says a former federal immigration lawyer who forged a document in an effort to get a man deported can be sued for damages.
+SEATTLE (AP) — A former federal immigration lawyer who forged a document in an effort to get a man deported can be sued for damages, a federal appeals court ruled Tuesday.

 Jonathan M. Love was assistant chief counsel for U.S. Immigration and Customs Enforcement in Seattle in 2009, when he forged a document purporting to show that Mexican immigrant Ignacio Lanuza had voluntarily agreed to be deported in 2000.

-Lanuza later obtained a new attorney, who noticed the document was fake: Its letterhead said “U.S. Department of Homeland Security” — a federal agency that didn’t exist in 2000.
+An immigration judge ordered him sent back to Mexico based solely on the form’s existence, and the Board of Immigration Appeals upheld the decision.
+But in 2011, Lanuza obtained a new attorney, Hilary Han, who noticed something strange about the paperwork: Its letterhead said “U.S. Department of Homeland Security” — a federal agency that didn’t exist in 2000, when the document was dated.

-Love was criminally prosecuted and sentenced to a month in prison in 2016.
-But U.S. District Judge Marsha Pechman reluctantly dismissed Lanuza’s civil claim against him.
-The judge said legal precedent barred the lawsuit.
+After the forgery was discovered, an immigration judge granted Lanuza, now a 41-year-old Seattle construction worker, permanent resident status, allowing him to remain in the U.S. with his wife and two children, all of whom are American citizens.

 Most Read Local Stories